 Also notice in the above example, that passing in the full function name with parentheses, increase(), incorrectly causes the function to run before each thread starts.
 Only pass in the function name increase, without parentheses, as the target parameter.

+To prevent premature termination of the child threads, the parent must join() each non-daemonic child to wait for them to terminate before proceeding.
 It is important to prevent Python processes or threads from waiting on daemon processes or threads since the daemons never complete until the program exits.
-To prevent a deadlock condition from occurring, use join() on the message queue and wait for all of the requested threads to be marked as done before proceeding.

 If a child thread has put items in a queue and it has not used JoinableQueue.cancel_join_thread, then that thread will not terminate until all buffered items have been flushed from the queue to the underlying pipe, and future attempts to join that thread may result in a deadlock unless all items in the queue have been consumed.

-.
+When using asyncio, correct operation requires that all tasks relinquish control co-operatively, with execution controlled by the Async IO manager.
 Since task switching is less arbitrary than thread context switching when cooperative transfers of control between coroutines are used., i.e. await() and yield() to provide predictable control over the task switching process.

+Asyncio model

-class to protect these critical sections, but these sections are not thread-safe or process-safe, hence cannot be safely shared by any other thread or process.
+Even though asyncio is single-threaded and can execute only one coroutine at a time, it may sometimes be necessary to use locks.
+Asyncio coroutines are thread-safe as long as they are using resources that are not shared by other threads or processes.
+However, if shared data is accessed in critical sections within multiple concurrent coroutines, the data can become inconsistent if one coroutine enters its critical section while another is still within its related critical section.
+Asyncio provides the asyncio.Lock class to protect these critical sections, but these sections are not thread-safe or process-safe, hence cannot be safely shared by any other thread or process.
 The same instance of the asyncio.Lock class must be used by all coroutines that access a shared resource so that race conditions can be avoided.

 Since asyncio tasks are not truly concurrent, guaranteeing that no yields are present in critical sections avoids the vulnerability.